Buick: 1940s

 1940 saw the first use of the "Estate" designation for Buick on the Super station wagon.
 World War II stopped automobile production in 1942.
 Starting that year, Buick produced the M18 Hellcat tank destroyer and supplied radial engines for the B-24 Liberator, Douglas C-47 Skytrain, and Douglas C-54 Skymaster.
 By the fall of 1945, automobile production resumed.
 In 1948, the Dynaflow automatic transmission was first offered by Buick.
 1949 saw the debut of Buick's VentiPorts.

 1950s

 1953 marked Buick's 50th anniversary as well as the introductions of the Buick V8 engine and the Roadmaster Skylark.
-In 1955, Buick had its best model year sales to date with 738,814 vehicles sold; a record that would hold until 1977.
+In 1955, Buick overtook Plymouth to become the third largest brand in vehicles sold, its best postwar result, and retained the spot for 1956, it also had its best model year sales to date with 738,814 vehicles sold; a record that would hold until 1977.
 In 1957, Buick's new 364 cu. in. engine block and ball joint front suspension debuted and Roadmasters now had aluminum finned brake drums.
+However, with the economic cooldown, in 1957 Buick fell to fourth place again.
 1959 saw the introduction of three new models: Electra, Invicta and LeSabre as well as a new 401 cu. in.
 V8 engine in the Electra and Invicta.
 An Electra also paced the Indianapolis 500 race that year.